By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Do They Take Any Bedroom Furniture?

 Goodwill does take bedroom furniture, but the items must weigh less than 25 pounds.
 This is the latest policy that Goodwill has adopted.
-Nevertheless, they won’t accept box springs, baby cribs, or bed frames, no matter what condition these items are in.
+Still, they won't accept box springs, baby cribs, or bed frames, no matter what condition these items are in.

 Federal law prohibits some of these items from donation, stipulating health and safety standards.
 But most general furniture like drawers or bedside furniture is accepted.